XplicitComputing/messages/README.md

 msg.SerializeToOstream(&outfile); // serialize a prepared Messages::Vector64
 outfile.close(); // finish the file and release resource
 ```
-Serialized data can then be transmit over file-and-wire to another computer session, where it is then de-serialized (parsed) using the paired load function such as std:: input file stream:
+Serialized data can then be transmitted over file-and-wire to another computer session, where it is then de-serialized (parsed) using the paired load function such as std:: input file stream:
 ```
 std::ifstream infile(path); // create an input file stream
 Messages::Vector64 msg; // create an empty message container